1989 NCAA Division I women's basketball championship game

 The 1989 NCAA Division I women's basketball championship game was the final game of the 1989 NCAA Division I women's basketball tournament.
 It determined the champion of the 1988–89 NCAA Division I women's basketball season and was contested by the Auburn Tigers and the Tennessee Lady Volunteers.
 The game was played on April 2, 1989, at the Tacoma Dome in Tacoma, Washington.
-It was the first time an NCAA women's championship game featured a matchup between two teams from the same conference.
+It was the first time an NCAA women's championship game featured two teams from the same conference.
 After leading 35–27 at halftime, No. 1 Tennessee controlled the game throughout and defeated No. 2 Auburn 76–60 to capture the program's second NCAA national championship.
 Bridgette Gordon was named the tournament's Most Outstanding Player.

 Participants

 Auburn Tigers

 The Tigers, who represented the Auburn University in Auburn, Alabama, were led by head coach Joe Ciampi in his 9th season at the school.
 Auburn began the season ranked No. 3 in the AP Poll.
 After spending the first 14 polls at either No. 3 or No. 2, the Tigers peaked at No. 1 for two of the final three weeks before finishing the regular season back at No. 3 in both major polls.

 Playing as the No. 1 seed in the Mideast region of the NCAA tournament, the Lady Tigers defeated Temple, No. 17 Clemson, and No. 9 Ole Miss to reach their second straight Final Four.
 In the National semifinals, Auburn avenged their loss in the prior season's National championship game by defeating No. 3 Louisiana Tech, 76–71.
 The 32–1 Tigers entered the matchup with No. 1 Tennessee as the slight underdog.